Watering Hole

 Now we’re going for different effects from Day 6.

-This recipe remains complicated.
-Take these 7 recipes to find the sweet spot between laborious concoctions working your way backwards towards what you like.
+Take these 7 recipes to find the sweet spot between laborious concoctions and working your way backwards towards what you like, or is easy enough to replicate for regular use.

 From here on, your path forward is to find balances you enjoy and introduce additional mineral types for further effect.